mirandaholmes/AlmostRigidity/README.md

  *Holmes‐Cerfon, M., Theran, L., & Gortler, S. J. (2019).
 Almost‐Rigidity of Frameworks.
 Communications on Pure and Applied Mathematics.*

 The main script that performs the test is **driver_almostrigidity.m**.
-This script requires CVX, which you can download at [http://cvxr.com/cvx/](http://cvxr.com/cvx/).
+It requires CVX, which you can download at [http://cvxr.com/cvx/](http://cvxr.com/cvx/).

 The script runs two examples.
 You can choose which one by commenting out one of the following lines: